Chemotherapy

 Some chemotherapy drugs have proved useful in treating other conditions, such as:

 - Bone marrow diseases: Diseases that affect the bone marrow and blood cells may be treated with a bone marrow transplant, also known as a stem cell transplant.
-Chemotherapy is often used to prepare for a bone marrow transplant.
+Cells that divide quickly are designed to be killed by chemotherapy.

 - Immune system disorders.
-Lower doses of chemotherapy drugs can help control an overactive immune system in certain diseases, such as lupus erythematosus or rheumatoid arthritis.
+Lower doses of chemotherapy drugs can help control an overactive immune system in certain diseases, such as lupus erythematous or rheumatoid arthritis.

 Risks of Chemotherapy